 The exact energy should be piecewise linear, which can be motivated by considering successive ionization of a large ensemble of non-interacting atoms or molecules.
-However, the LSDA/GGAs preferentially stabilize fractional charges due to the incorrect hole normalization.
-Alternatively, HF destabilizes fractional charges due to neglect of correlation.
-This behaviour explains errors in orbital energies (or band structure) seen with GGAs.
-The HOMO energy is the sided derivative for removing charge: $$\varepsilon{\rm HOMO} = \frac{\partial- E}{\partial q}$$ With GGAs, this slope is too shallow and the HOMO is too high in energy.
+However, GGAs preferentially stabilize fractional charges due to the incorrect hole normalization.
+This behaviour explains errors in orbital energies (or band structure) seen with GGAs (or the LSDA).
+The HOMO energy is the sided derivative for removing charge:

+$$\varepsilon{\rm HOMO} = \frac{\partial- E}{\partial q}$$ With GGAs, this slope is too shallow and the HOMO is too high in energy.